5 Day Marimo Glass Sale. Take 10-20% off all glass vessels until the end of July! Shop Now

 For all our Marimo care tips head to our FAQ’s here

 In addition, our team here at Sacred Elements sorts through each and every Marimo we receive.
 We then clean them extensively, individually inspecting them for health and vibrance.
-After that process we care for them in our small shop before carefully packaging and sending them out to you.
+After that process we care for them for many weeks to months in our small shop before carefully packaging and sending them out to you.
 That is why we tend to have wait times and preorder status on our website.
 We only send out healthy, thriving products so you can experience the wonder that is Marimo!

 A manual that will lead you to connect with the natural world, and encourage you to make it a daily ritual.